Productions and token

 Examples > E-mail address > Productions and token

 Fortunately the syntax of the specification is very similar to the syntax of the TextTransformer.
 The elements can be transformed easily into productions and tokens.
-As hyphens are not allowed in script names of the TextTransformer, they are transformed to underscores.
+Because hyphens are not allowed in script names of the TextTransformer, they are transformed to underscores.
 Single characters are enclosed in double quotes.
 Elements, which consist in single characters or character classes, become tokens.
 Their names are written in upper case to separate them more clearly from the productions.

 Produktion